CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.4-Secure_Password/lab3.4-secure_password.md

 }
 ```

 Now, update the database resource to use the new secure password instead of a hard-coded password.
-In the existing "aws_db_instance" resource, change the "password" argument:
+In the existing "google_sql_user" resource, change the "password" argument:
 ```
   password = random_password.dbpassword.result
 ```